Fractional Topology in Interacting 1D Superconductors: Introduction

 Due to their robustness against perturbations and impurities, topological materials have seen a growing interest in recent years.
-Particularly the applications of topological superconductors and insulators in quantum circuits and computers \cite{Alicea_2012} drives both experimental and theoretical developments.
-The key reason these topological materials are particularly promising is the existence of exotic anyonic edge modes, which have been proposed as candidates to build resilient large scale quantum computing \cite{Alicea_2011}.
-Since the seminal work by Kitaev \cite{Kitaev_2001}, one dimensional spinless superconductors are predicted to host elusive Majorana fermions \cite{Majorana_OG} on their edges, which are essentally the real and imaginary parts of a complex Dirac fermion.
+Particularly the applications of topological superconductors and insulators in quantum circuits and computers \cite{Alicea_2012} drive both experimental and theoretical developments.
+The key reason these topological materials are particularly promising is the existence of exotic anyonic edge modes, which have been proposed as candidates to build resilient, large-scale quantum computers \cite{Alicea_2011}.
+Since the seminal work by Kitaev \cite{Kitaev_2001}, one-dimensional spinless superconductors are predicted to host elusive Majorana fermions \cite{Majorana_OG} on their edges, which are essentially the real and imaginary parts of a complex Dirac fermion.
 Majoranas are as elusive as they are sought for.
-Whilst their potential applications to realizing low-error quantum computation \cite{Google_Maj,Alicea_2011} have stimulated vigorous research, the jury is still out on whether or not they have been detected experimentally.
-Yet, there is recent hope that their discovery is on the horizon \cite{HopeMajorana}, paving the way for further interesting applications, for example with Majorana wire hetero-structures.
+Whilst their potential applications to realizing low-error quantum computation \cite{Google_Maj,Alicea_2011} have stimulated vigorous research, the scientific community has yet to reach a consensus on whether or not Majorana edge modes have been detected experimentally.
+Yet, there is recent hope that their discovery is on the horizon \cite{HopeMajorana}, paving the way for further interesting applications, for example with Majorana wire heterostructures.
 As demonstrated in \cite{Alicea_2011}, networks of spinless p-wave superconducting nano-wires offer a promising platform to realise anyonic exchange statistics.
-Due to the proximity of the wires in these hetero-structures, hopping and super-conductive pairing terms between different wires will naturally occur in realistic setups.
-These can have substantial impact on the macroscopic properties, as was demonstrated for example in \cite{Yang_2020} for a quasi two-dimensional grid of Majorana wires.
-It was shown that in the presence of cross-wire couplings it is possible to design \emph{(p+ip)} superconductivity by threading appropriate fluxes through each unit cell. \\
+Due to the proximity of the wires in these heterostructures, hopping and super-conductive pairing terms between different wires will naturally occur in realistic setups.
+Already two coupled wires, i.e. ladders, are found to have a rich phase diagram without interactions \cite{ladder1, ladder2}.
+Also in the quasi two-dimensional limit, additional hopping and pairing terms can have a substantial impact on the macroscopic properties, as was demonstrated for example in \cite{Yang_2020} for a quasi-two-dimensional grid of Majorana wires.
+It was shown that in the presence of cross-wire couplings, it is possible to design \emph{(p+ip)} superconductivity by threading appropriate fluxes through each unit cell. \\